pagekit/docs/basics/packages.md

 ### `events`: Listen to events from Pagekit or other modules

 Events are triggered at several points in the Pagekit core and potentially by other extensions.
-An event always has a unqiue name that identifies it.
+An event always has a unique name that identifies it.
 You can register callback functions to any event.

 For more information on the Event system, check out the [Events section](../developer/architecture-events.md)